erikman/demokratiappen-web/README.md

 political optinions, this helps you decide how you want to shape your day to day life and your future.

+## Setup
+The web application depends on

+* node-js
+* bower
+* grunt

+You need to setup a connection to the database backend by copying `app/js/initialize_parse.js.template` to `app/js/initialize_parse.js` and filling in the required fields.

+Then execute:

+    npm install
+    grunt serve

+and you should see a brower opening with the login page of the web application.

 ## Read More
 For more information about this project and to try it out, please visit our homepage at [demokratiappen.se](http://demokratiappen.se).